Pf2ools/pf2ools-data/README.md

 There might also be a `tags` property, which contains various categories and variables that don't directly define the statblock itself.

-The exact form of each of these properties can be investigated using the [schema](./schema/).
+The exact form of each of these properties can be investigated over in the [Pf2ools Schema](https://github.com/Pf2ools/pf2ools-schema).

 ### Conventions